-Click on image to watch the video.
+Click here or on image to watch on Contrarian Boston.

 On the brand-new edition of “Beat the Press with Emily Rooney,” we analyze media coverage of the war against Iran.